 The first step is to monitor Turo SEC filings and business news to know when the Turo IPO process is underway.

-The initial and amended filings indicate the IPO is on the way, but the date is still unknown (I’ll update this article when we learn more).
+The initial and amended filings indicate the IPO is on the way, and reporting in September 2023 indicates the deal is imminent.

-Read the S-1 filings as soon as possible to determine if you want to invest.
+Read the latest S-1 filings as soon as possible to determine if you want to invest.

 Step 2: Monitor and Read Emails from Turo